-Duration of Benefits/Total Benefit Amount: The total amount a claimant is eligible to receive on regular unemployment in one benefit year is the "total benefit amount" calculated by 26 times the weekly
+Total Benefit Amount: The total amount of UI benefits a claimant is eligible to receive during a benefit year.
+Divide the total benefit amount by the weekly benefit amount to

 Effect on Benefits When a Claimant Works: A claimant may earn up to 25 percent of their determined weekly benefit amount before a deduction is made for earnings from employment.

 Extended Benefits: During periods of high unemployment, additional weeks of unemployment benefits may be paid to the claimant.
 These benefits are established by the U.S. Congress.
 Additional benefits, such as

 Emergency Unemployment Compensation (EUC) benefits or Trade Readjustment Allowances (TRA) are federally funded programs and are not charged against Kansas employers.

 Waiting Week Period: Each individual who files a new valid claim for benefits serves a one-week waiting period.
 The waiting week period will be waived if the individual is laid off due to lack of work because the